 In Fig. 3(f) we adopt a wireless-tree topology, where some SCs are required to carry also traffic of other SCs, and end up more congested.
 As a result, most SCs further decrease their coverage area, compared to the star-wireless topology.
 However, BS7 and BS10 enlarge their coverage areas, compared to the star case.
 This occurs because these SCs are far from the eNB, and multi-hop topology allows them to route their traffic over shorter wireless links with smaller capacity losses, compared to the star case (Fig. 3(e)).
-Hence, there are two main factors affecting the coverage areas (and potentially, the system performance) in such wireless backhaul networks: (topology) multi-hop backhauling might reduce the available BH capacity for an SC, because of other loaded SCs sharing links with it; (location) the higher the η , r_0 the worse the capacity loss over a dedicated, direct backhaul link.
+Hence, there are two main factors affecting the coverage areas in such wireless backhaul networks: (topology) each BS-load might traverse through multi-hop backhaul paths, by "wasting" resources from more than one backaul links (drawback for tree topologies); (location) the higher the $\eta, r_0$ the worse the capacity loss "wastage" over a dedicated direct backhaul link (drawback for star topologies that require longer links).